 Major reasons for the rise in forex reserves are:-

 - Recently, foreign investors are investing in the Indian market through foreign direct investment (FDI) and foreign portfolio investment (FPI).
 Reliance subsidiary Jio recently received $5.7 billion from Facebook and the many more series of investments are also about to come.

-- On the other hand, the fall of the price of crude oil has also played an important role in the rise of forex reserves and in recent times, due to COVID-19 imports are also partially stoped.
-These phenomenon has played the main role in the rise of forex reserve.
+- On the other hand, the fall of the price of crude oil has also played an important role in the rise of forex reserves, and in recent times, due to COVID-19 imports are also partially stoped.
+This phenomenon has played the main role in the rise of the forex reserve.

 So the major reasons behind the rise in the forex reserve are market sentiments and natural disaster.
 Clearly this can be seen that the present forex reserves are not rising due to economic rise.

 What’s the importance of rising forex reserves?